updated Jan 2021

-As much as I’d prefer to wear my chic wool jackets all through the winter, they’re just not warm enough in the Canadian climate.
+As much as I want to wear my chic wool jackets all through the winter, they’re just not warm enough in the Canadian climate.
 After I invested in a warm puffer coat and water-resistant boots, I was finally able to walk outside during the harshest winter days without turning into a popsicle.

 Last week at the mall, I saw people lining up outside a couple of high-end retailers specializing in winter coats.
 I thought I’d create this guide to give you ethical and sustainable options.
 Although high-quality winter jackets are never going to be cheap, at least the brands listed below are reasonable (under a grand).